tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > ````

 ##### Unsaturated Fats
-Unsaturated Fats' Fatty Acids contain "kinkk"
+Unsaturated Fats' Fatty Acids contain "kinks" in them, disallowing them to pack closely, leading them to be liquid at room temperature.

 ##### Saturated Fats